scoulomb/myk8s/Setup/README.md

 Alternatively we can configure Archlinux DEV VM with minikube.
 This is explained in this [document](./archlinux-dev-vm-with-minikube.md).

+## Registry setup

-- Note: For registry we can:
+For registry we can:
-    - Deploy a local registry
+- Deploy a local registry (done in [clusterSetup](./ClusterSetup))
 - Use Dockerhub (not tested) or corporate registry...
 - But it can be bypassed if using `image pull policy` set to `never` and build the image on the node.

-    - Example can be found in [Security section](./Security/0-capabilities-bis-part1-basic.md).
+Example can be found in [Security section](./../Security/0-capabilities-bis-part1-basic.md) and matching section in private folder.